-3.14) Once the tumor size is estimated to be at least 5mm, a terminal blood collection is performed by cardiac puncture leading to mouse exsanguinations and the kidney with the tumor is surgically resected (Fig. 1).
+3.14) Once the tumor size is estimated to be at least 5mm (Fig. 1A and B), the mouse is anesthetized with isofluorane (as in 2.2) and the tumor is harvested.
+If of interest, a terminal blood collection may be performed by cardiac puncture.
 The tumor is then passaged to subsequent mouse cohorts using the same protocol as for the patient-derived samples.
-Preserve tumor samples viable in 10% DMSO/HBSS, flash-frozen, and fixed in formalin.
+Preserve tumor samples in 10% DMSO/HBSS, flash-frozen, and fixed in formalin (as in 1.3).
 Formalin-fixed samples are processed, embedded in paraffin, cut, and stained enabling comparison to the corresponding patient’s tumor (Fig. 2).

 4) Setting up for a drug trial:

-The utilization of orthotopic xenografts to study drug responsiveness is limited by the difficulty in obtaining precise measurements of tumor growth in the kidney.
-Computed tomography is unsuitable, and magnetic resonance imaging, while adequate, is time-consuming.
-An alternative is to use ultrasonography, but this requires specialized training, and the results are operator-dependent.
+The utilization of orthotopic xenografts to study drug responsiveness is limited by difficulties in obtaining precise measurements of tumor growth in the kidney.
+Computed tomography is unsuitable, and magnetic resonance imaging, while adequate, is time-consuming and an instrument may not be available within the barrier facility.
+An alternative is ultrasonography, but this requires specialized training, and the results may be operator-dependent.
 Thus, for clinical trials, tumorgrafts thriving orthotopically in mice are implanted subcutaneously.
-While the tumors that grow typically retain the histological characteristics of the orthotopic tumor, tumor growth rates are typically slower and only ~70% of the tumors grow subcutaneously.
+While the tumors that grow subcutaneously typically retain the histological characteristics of the orthotopic tumor, only ~70% of the tumors grow subcutaneously and tumor growth rates are usually slower.
 Subcutaneously implanted tumors should not be used for tumorgraft maintenance and passage onto subsequent cohorts of mice.

-4.1) Prior to committing to the evaluation of a large number of mice in a drug trial, tumor growth should be evaluated in 3-5 mice to determine if the desired exponential growth pattern is obtained.
+4.1) It is fitting to perform drug trials during the first 3 passages in mice.
+Prior to committing to the evaluation of a large number of mice in a drug trial, the growth of the tumor subcutaneously should be evaluated in 3-5 mice to determine if the desired exponential growth pattern is obtained.
 Suitable tumors implanted subcutaneously should reach 300-400mm3 after 1-2 months.

 4.2) For tumors with exponential growth, implant 5 mice/treatment arm (i.e. 20 mice for 4 arms).
 All mice should be of a comparable age and weight.
 Not all tumors will grow at the same rate due to inherent tumor heterogeneity, therefore implanting 20 mice will increase the chances that at least 3 mice are available per treatment arm.

 4.3) Cut tumor samples into 4 x 4 x 4mm fragments.
 Depending upon how many mice will be implanted more than one donor mouse will be required.
-From a donor mouse with a 1 cm tumor approximately 12-15 fragments can be obtained, depending on tumor vascularity and heterogeneity.
+From a donor mouse with a 1 cm tumor approximately 12-15 fragments can be obtained depending on tumor heterogeneity.
 Separate the tumor from the normal kidney and surrounding fat to ensure that the implanted fragment is comprised largely of tumor cells.
 During this process, fat debris can be distinguished from the tumor, in that it floats.

 4.4) Mice should be prepared for surgery as described in 2.2.

 4.5) Following back hair clipping, sterilize the surgical site using povidone iodine soaked swab and an alcohol pad.
-Make a small incision over the lumbar spine and make a narrow pocket (4-5mm) starting from the spine towards the left flank such that the pocket is a few mm from the spine and is perpendicular to the initial 1cm incision.
+Make a small incision over the lumbar spine and make a narrow pocket (4-5mm in diameter) starting from the spine towards the left flank such that the pocket is a few mm from the spine and is perpendicular to the initial 1cm incision.

-4.6) Using mouse laminectomy forceps, carefully place a pre-cut 4mm fragment from an orthotopically growing tumor inside this pocket and ensure that it is as far away from the spine as possible such that the tumor will not be compressed when the would clip is applied.
-Ensure that the tumor can be felt under the skin.
+4.6) Using mouse laminectomy forceps, carefully place a pre-cut ~4mm fragment from an orthotopically growing tumor inside this pocket and ensure that it is all the way to the end of the pocket and that it will not be compressed when the wound clip is applied.
+The tumor should be felt under the skin.

 4.7) Staple the skin with metal wound clips that can be removed within 2 weeks post-surgery.